rachitsxn292/Starbucks-Application-API/README.md

 5. REMOVE CARD - Arkil Thakkar

-A User can remove his card from the listing.
-On doing so, the orders placed using this card would be canceled and cannot be seen in the order listing.
+	A User can remove his card from the list by clicking on remove card button.
+On doing so, the orders placed using this card would be canceled and cannot be seen in the order listing and a document will be deleted from cards collections.

    Other contributions:

    Build a Backend Skeleton using Express Js and connection with MongoDB.

 STACK USED:

 FRONT END: REACTJS